THE FOLLOWING COVID-19 VISITING RULES ARE IN EFFECT:

 - Visitors 16 years of age and older shall present a government-issued identification card prior to being permitted to visit.

-- Visitors shall be screened with a metal detector, and must clear the metal detector, prior to visiting.
+- Visitors shall be screened with a body scanner, and must clear the body scanner, prior to visiting.

 - Visitors are subject to a search (i.e., ionizer, property, vehicle search) upon entering the prison and/or visiting area.
 Visitation may be denied for failure to submit to a search request.
 Visitors may refuse a search at any time, but shall immediately leave prison property and shall not be allowed to visit.